Riley Sawchuk: Professional

 After the end of his season with the Mount Royal Cougars, Sawchuk signed a professional tryout contract for the rest of the 2022–23 AHL season and a standard player contract for the 2023–24 AHL season with the Grand Rapids Griffins of the American Hockey League.
-His professional debut was on February 24, 2023 against the Chicago Wolves, and on March 3 he scored his first goal in the AHL against the Iowa Wild.
+His professional debut was on February 24, 2023, against the Chicago Wolves, and on March 3 he scored his first goal in the AHL against the Iowa Wild.

 Before the 2023–24 season, Sawchuk attended the training camp of the Detroit Red Wings and played in the 2023 NHL Prospects Tournament.
 During the season, he played for the Grand Rapids Griffins in the AHL as well as their ECHL affiliate Toledo Walleye, contributing to the Walleye's run to the Western Conference Final of the 2024 Kelly Cup playoffs with the team's highest 18 (10+8) points in 14 playoff games.

 For the 2024–25 season, Sawchuk signed a 1+1 contract with KooKoo in the Liiga.
 Sawchuk scored 32 (15+17) points in 55 regular season games and no points in 4 playoff games, and after a first-round elimination by Vaasan Sport he left the team.

-For the 2025–26 season, Sawchuk signed a one-year contract with Russian club, Lada Togliatti in the Kontinental Hockey League with the salary of 30 million rubles a year.
+For the 2025–26 season, Sawchuk signed a one-year contract with a Russian club Lada Togliatti in the Kontinental Hockey League with the salary of 30 million rubles a year.
 Before the season, he was named the team's alternate captain.
+During the season, he beat Lada's scoring records for goals and points with 45 (23+22) and was selected for the 2026 KHL All-Star Game.
+Before the 2025-26 KHL season, he signed a one-year extension with Lada, with a salary of 40 million and a performance bonus of 5 million rubles.